tjarkvandemerwe/tidyprompt/README.md

   }

   # Ask the LLM a question which can be answered with the function
-  prompt <- "Hi, what is the weather temperature in Enschede?" |>
+  "Hi, what is the weather temperature in Enschede?" |>
     add_text("I want to know the Celcius degrees.") |> answer_as_integer() |>
     add_tools(temperature_in_location) |>